marthagahl/PECAN/README.md

 PECAN is fully trained and doesn't require extra training or fine tuning to be used to make predictions on new compounds.

 To test compounds on PECAN, first convert the SMILE strings of any compounds to Morgan fingerprints using generate_fingerprints.py.
 This requires an environment with rdkit.
 To use the code as is, create a csv file with the ID or name of the compound followed by the SMILE string.
 Use a new line for each compound.
+This will produce a pkl file.

 Then run test.py using the Morgan fingerprints and loading the given checkpoint: weights.ckpt.

 To test:

 ```
-python3 test.py <experiment name> --load </path/to/checkpoint/weights.ckpt>  --data-path </path/to/compounds.csv> --out </path/to/out/directory/>
+python3 test.py <experiment name> --load </path/to/checkpoint/weights.ckpt>  --data-path </path/to/compounds> --out </path/to/out/directory/>
 ```

 ### Citing PECAN